-- 4.5 Under this model, the equity instrument is carried at fair value in the statement of financial position and: - a) changes in fair value below the original acquisition cost (it includes negative changes and subsequent recoveries) are charged to profit or loss; and - b) changes in fair value above the original acquisition cost are recognised in OCI. - 4.6 In developing IAS 39, the IASB considered a model along those lines.
-The IASB Board noted at the time that it would 'significantly change the notion of 'available for sale' in practice' and believed such a change was not appropriate at that time.
+- 4.5 Under this model, the equity instrument is carried at fair value in the statement of financial position and: - a) changes in fair value below the original acquisition cost (both declines in value and subsequent recoveries) are recognised in profit or loss; and - b) changes in fair value above the original acquisition cost are recognised in OCI. - 4.6 In developing IAS 39, the IASB considered a model along those lines.
+The IASB noted at the time that this would 'significantly change the notion of 'available for sale' in practice' and believed such a change was not appropriate at that time.
 However, the AFS notion is no longer an issue, as it is not contained in IFRS 9.